Find your pocket of peace in Palermo inside this chic, strikingly modern hotel with a pool and spa”

 Owner and interior designer Cristina has a perfectionist’s eye for detail, and matches a flair for colour and textiles with respect for the building's urban surrounds.
 The effect is privacy and space, in 37 calmly decorated bedrooms which are minimalist, airy and light.
 It’s hard to believe that you're right in the beating heart of Palermo's fine restaurants, chic shops and buzzing bars.

-- You'll find tranquility in the midst of Buenos Aires' most exciting area
+- You'll find tranquility and calm in the midst of Buenos Aires' most exciting area

 - Rooms have very comfortable beds and lovely linen

-- It's extremely good value for money: all rooms have Smart TVs, and WiFi - plus breakfast is included in the rate before 10:30am
+- It's extremely good value for money: all rooms have Smart TVs, Netflix and WiFi - plus breakfast is included in the rate before 10:30am